-Your furnace is an essential component in your home’s central heating system.
-The furnace provides warm air for your family during cold season.
+Your furnace is an essential component of your home’s central heating system.
+The furnace provides warm air for your family during the cold season.
 For this reason, you should clearly understand its mechanisms as well as its ideal location in your house.

 How Does a Furnace Work?